Address

 Dedicated to the most comprehensive and advanced hip surgeries, the Arkansas Hip Institute is comprised of Dr. Christopher Dougherty and Dr. Mike Maline.
 Dr. Dougherty has performed over 2,000 hip procedures and Dr. Maline has been performing anterior total hips for 11 years.

-The Arkansas Hip Institute is proud to offer the following services: Stem Cell Treatments, Hip Arthroscopies, Anterior Total Hip Replacements, Total Hip Replacements, and Out-Patient Total Hip Replacements.
+The Arkansas Hip Institute is proud to offer the following services: Cellular Therapy Treatments, Hip Arthroscopies, Anterior Total Hip Replacements, Total Hip Replacements, and Out-Patient Total Hip Replacements.

 Orthobiologics is one of the cutting edge techniques used by Dr. Dougherty to help injuries heal .
 Using substances found naturally in your body – such as cells, tissues, growth factors or blood components like plasma cells – these treatments address recover of broken bones and injured muscles, tendons and ligaments.